Christine-97/AWS-Developers-Notepad/RDS, Aurora, & ElastiCache.md

 1. It is a SYNC replication between the Master DB and replica.
 2. one DNS name is used, it is passed on to the replica incase of failover.
 3. Increased availability
+4. No intervention required
+5. Not used for scale just a stand by

+Note: Read Replicas can be setup as Multi AZ for Disaster Recovery.

+Single - AZ to Multi - AZ

+1. Zero downtime operation
+2. A snapshot is taken and restored in a new AZ
+3. Synchronized replication is established between the stand by and the RDS DB instance.